DHRUV-PATEL1937/tic-tac-toe/README.md

 # tic-tac-toe
-This is a game developed using HTML5 , CSS3 , and JavaScript
+This is a game developed using HTML5 , CSS3 , and JavaScript.